-CryptoLocker is a ransomware that is one of the most recent and most disruptive forms of malware.
-It encrypts the files on victim’s computer.
+CryptoLocker is ransomware that is one of the most recent and most disruptive forms of malware.
+It encrypts the files on the victim’s computer.
 The attacker gives the personal decryption key to those who pay the ransom charge before the specified deadline.
-Those who did not pay end up with having any access to their files unless they can have their data restored from the backup.
+Those who did not pay end up having any access to their files unless they can have their data restored from the backup.

 CryptoLocker ransomware is widespread

 The first recorded cyberattack using CryptoLocker occurred in September 2013, and it is still going strong – in its own form, and also via spawning multiple “cloned” trojans, sometimes unrelated to the original, yet utilizing the same principle of encrypting the files.